OPS-E2E-PPE/VBA-Docs/api/Project.Availability.AvailableUnit.md

 ---
-title: Availability.AvailableUnit Property (Project) ms.prod: project-server
+title: Availability.AvailableUnit property (Project) ms.service: project-server
 api_name:
 - Project.Availability.AvailableUnit
 ms.assetid: a22d2325-e512-08c5-608f-0fadce9d33e5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Availability.AvailableUnit Property (Project)
+# Availability.AvailableUnit property (Project)

 Gets or sets the percentage of time the resource is available during the availability period.
 Read/write **Double**.

 ## Syntax

 _expression_. `AvailableUnit`

 _expression_ A variable that represents an [Availability](./Project.Availability.md) object.

 ## Remarks

 If the **AvailableUnit** value is 100, the resource is available 100% of the time.

 You can set availability information on the **General** tab of the **Resource Information** dialog box, in the **Resource Availability** grid.

 ## Example